-The following teams will take part in the 2017 Prudential RideLondon-Surrey Classic.
+The following teams took part in the 2017 Prudential RideLondon-Surrey Classic.

 UCI WorldTour Teams

 One of only two French UCI WorldTour teams, AG2R have a roster packed with talent that includes Tour de France star Romain Bardet and the Belgium national champion Oliver Naesen.
 This will be the first time the team will have taken part in Prudential RideLondon.

 BMC Racing won the Prudential RideLondon-Surrey Classic in 2015 when JP Drucker was victorious and boast a star-studded line-up featuring Olympic champion Greg Van Avermaet, who dominated the spring classics this year, winning Paris-Roubaix, E3 Harelbeke and Gent Wevelgem.
 Van Avermaet also won the general classification at the Tour of Luxembourg.